hellohaptik/chatbot_ner/models/crf_v2/README.md

 ### C. TRAINING

-**1. Training Data Format**
+**1. Input Training Data**

 Generate training data for CRF model in the CSV format.
 The csv files should consists of the sentences and their corresponding entities on which the model has to be trained.
+This CSV is just for convenience.
+Direct sentence_list and entity_list can be provided as input.

 -	**sentence_list**